 - Weakness and numbness

-- Physical exam: Your doctor will carefully examine your shoulder; it is important to know the circumstances that led to the dislocation and if dislocation has ever happened before.
+- Physical exam: Your doctor will carefully examine your shoulder; it is important to know the circumstances that led to the dislocation and if the dislocation has ever happened before.

 - X-ray: An X-ray may be ordered to confirm the diagnosis.